theodore-thormann/MonteCarlo/README.md

 ```
 dieExample = Die([1,2,3,4,5,6])
 ```
 For this example, the die object will have 6 faces (1,2,3,4,5,6) and the weights of each face will default to one.
-This die object is stored in a private dataframe with two columns, the first column contains the face of the dice and the second column stores the weight of the associated die face.
 Within the die class there are three methods:

 ### change_weight()